Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Timing Your Policy Changes

 Secure your new individual policy before canceling the joint policy.
 Coordinate the start date of your new policy with the cancellation date of the old one to prevent even a single day without coverage.
-Coverage gaps can result in license suspension, vehicle registration issues, and significantly higher premiums when you reinstate coverage.
+Coverage gaps can result in license suspension, vehicle registration issues, and significantly higher premiums when you reinstate coverage — with some insurers raising rates by 8–35% for lapsed drivers.
 Most insurers require both spouses to have active policies before removing either party from a joint policy.
+For a step-by-step walkthrough of the process, see our guide on how to switch car insurance.

 Communicating with Your Insurer